fabferri/about-k8s/aks-hands-on/aks-06-mysql-part2/Readme.md

    ms.date="19/12/2023"
    ms.author="fabferri" />

-#  AKS hands-on episode 6: MySQL - part 2
+#  AKS hands-on: MySQL - part 2
-In the [AKS hands-on episode 6: MySQL - part 1](https://github.com/fabferri/about-k8s/tree/main/aks-hands-on/aks-06-mysql-part1) is described how to deploy a MySQL using a Permant Volume with Azure file.
+In the [AKS hands-on: MySQL - part 1](https://github.com/fabferri/about-k8s/tree/main/aks-hands-on/aks-06-mysql-part1) is described how to deploy a MySQL using a Permant Volume with Azure file.
 This hands-on assumes that you have read and run the part 1 and yu have acquired the the concepts of build-in StorageClass and Permant Volume.
 <br>

 In this hands-on the MySQL root password is stored in the **03-mysql-secret.yaml** manifest file.